pretzelhammer/rust-blog/posts/rust-in-non-rust-servers.md

 ### Tier 4: Rust Rewrite

 In this strategy we're going to rewrite the host server in Rust.
-Admittedly, this is impractical for most real-world cases, where it's not unusual to see 100k+ line server codebases.
+Admittedly, this is impractical for most real-world cases, where it's not unusual to see server codebases with 100k+ lines of code.
 In those situations we could instead only rewrite a subset of the host server.
 Nowadays most people run everything on their backend behind a reverse proxy anyway, so deploying a new Rust server and modifying the reverse proxy config to route some requests to the Rust server doesn't introduce that much additional operational overhead to many people's backend setups.

 So here's the server rewritten in Rust: